MoveOnOrg/fb-to-redshift_deprecated/README.md

   `python fb_video_time_series.py`

+  * fb_to_redshift.py grabs the latest data for posts/videos created during the (optional) specified `['interval']`. fb_video_time_series.py grabs a specific set of data for videos created after the `time_series_start_date` in settings.py.
+If you set redshift_import to `True`, fb_to_redshift.py will overwrite the latest data for existing videos already in the table, while fb_video_time_series.py appends a new row for the latest video at the time of data capture (`snapshot_time`).
+Thus with the time series option running at regular intervals (e.g. on a cron job) you can capture the way video views, reactions, etc. change over time.
-  * fb_video_time_series.py uses the same settings.py file as the other one, and it's encapsulated in its own file so it's easy to run it independently from the rest of the code (as it needs to run frequently, like on a cron job, to generate time series data).
-Set a `time_series_start_date` in settings.py.
-If you're using a Redshift table to store the time series data then be sure to create the table first:
+  * fb_video_time_series.py uses the same settings.py file as fb_to_redshift.py, and it's encapsulated in its own file so it's easy to run it independently from the rest of the code.
+  * Create the Redshift table before running the time series code:

     `CREATE TABLE facebook.video_time_series(video_id VARCHAR(256), title VARCHAR(max), created_time timestamp, snapshot_time timestamp, total_views INT NULL, unique_viewers INT NULL, views_10sec INT NULL, primary key (video_id, snapshot_time));`